#REVIEW: “SONIC THE HEDGEHOG”

 After Sonic (Ben Schwartz) flees his planet for the safety of Earth, he becomes lonely living in a cave within the forest of rural Green Hill, Montana.
 With all this time to speed through the small-town, he’s learned about everyone living there, particularly the compassionate Police Officer Tom Wachowski (James Marsden).
 One night, Sonic accidentally sets-off an electric blast that causes the town to lose power, resulting in the government believing it’s a terror incident.
 They send in Dr. Robotnik (Jim Carrey) who aggressively invades Green Hills in search of Sonic.
 This forces a frightened Sonic and his new best friend Wachowski to drive across the country to find his golden rings.

-There’s a distinct Comic-like flare, even if it does go a bit overboard at times, to the Film which works with this committed Cast.
+There’s a distinct comic-like flair – even if it does go a bit overboard at times – to the Film which works with this committed Cast.
 Schwartz is the perfect Sonic.
 He has the ability to change his voice to express the adorable to mischievous sides of this beloved character.
 Then there is the comedic brilliance of Carrey.
-His humour is one that is wholly particular which only he can do and he knocks it out of the park, nearly outshining Sonic himself.
+His humour is one that is wholly particular which only he can do and he knocks it right out of the park, nearly outshining Sonic himself.